Stuycs-K/project03-final-9-gaor-chine/DEVLOG.md

 - added a welcome message with player name (will be expanded to include more information, ex. commands)
 - known bug that server will block/wait for usernames when multiple clients connect (may need forks)

+### 2024-01-08 - Commands and chat
+- server can distinguish commands vs chat (commands start with prefix '/')
+- server can send chat log to all clients
+- created /help to show all commands, noted on welcome message

 ## Edmund Chin

 ### 2024-01-02 - Found Partner